settorka/hybrid-search/Performance-Report.md

     - Enables horizontal scaling for handling larger datasets and higher query loads.
     - Designed to work with Elasticsearch clusters.

-Performance Metrics (Hypothetical)

-Average query time: ~100ms (cached), ~500ms (uncached) Indexing speed: ~1000 documents per second
-Cache hit ratio: ~70% (depends on query patterns)

 ## Areas for Future Optimization
-ity ity ittitiwwwwwwwnxnxnxnx- Adaptive Caching: Implement intelligent cache TTL based on query popularity.
+- Adaptive Caching: Implement intelligent cache TTL based on query popularity.
 - Distributed Vector Operations: Implement distributed vector search for improved scalability.
 - Real-time Index Updates: Develop a strategy for real-time or near-real-time index updates across distributed architecture

+Please see the API test doc for relevant query test cases.
+For production tests in a testnet before deployment, review the distributed folder under api-tests for load, soak, stress and spike test (set up api in system design to handle traffic beforehand)